Blog Post December 9, 2025 | 14 minutes read

 We get it.
 Writing product descriptions is time-consuming, error-prone and tedious.
 Especially for ecommerce and channel activation leaders managing a large catalog across marketplaces.

 But product listings are typically your first and only opportunity to convert shoppers.
-You need to prioritize thorough, accurate product listings.
+You need to prioritize thorough, accurate ecommerce product listings.
 When you do, you benefit in more ways than one:

 • Customers can actually find your products because they’re searchable across search engines, your website and online marketplaces.